broadinstitute/cromwell/README.md

   Use a single dash ("-") to skip optional files.
 Ex:
     run noinputs.wdl - - metadata.json

+server

+  Starts a web server on port 8000.
+See the web server documentation for more details about the API endpoints.

 parse <WDL file>

   Compares a WDL file against the grammar and prints out an